|Baker Mountain Ski Area|

 The non-profit Baker Mountain Ski Tow Club was formed in early 1959, taking over operations of the small ski area.

-The Baker Mountain Ski Tow Club continues to operate Baker Mountain ski area to this day, thanks in large part due to volunteers, grants, and donations.
+While the improved ski area enjoyed popularity, subsequent demographic shifts and the growth of other ski areas has resulted in Baker Mountain becoming a fairly low key, local operation in recent decades.
+The Baker Mountain Ski Tow Club continues to operate Baker Mountain ski area to this day, thanks in large part to volunteers, grants, and donations.

 Click on lift name for information and photos